 The Book of Job is probably our best source for understanding this type of pain and suffering, as Rabbi Harold Kushner points out in his book, When Bad Things Happen to Good People.
 Job goes through overwhelming suffering with the loss of his family, his livelihood, and his health, as painful sores cover his body.
 The world’s great religions all offer principles for dealing with suffering.
 Religious beliefs enhance coping by promoting a feeling of control and calmness despite the uncertainty, the threat of death, the frightening unknown, and the loss of all that is dear.
 They also provide a set of moral values and a model for behavior during periods of suffering.
 Prayer and meditation offer solace and comfort, and are available as a way to reach out at will to a higher power.
 What is important is an explicit existential perspective: a concept of life and death, of life after death, and of connection to a larger whole.

 These concepts relate to a broad spiritual outlook.
 For some, this may be more philosophical than religious, but whatever the source, it yields meaning.
 The point is that we all have some well-honed beliefs, perhaps not well articulated, but nevertheless there to be called on during a crisis of meaning.
 Having a strong belief system and ties to others who share it, gives you a leg up on the situation.
 Others have to struggle to find their own way.
-Callahan noted in 1995: “The meaning of death is…relegated to the privacy of religious beliefs or, in their absence, whatever personal resources people can bring to [it] on their own.”
-You are pretty much on your own, since our society doesn’t offer any “built-ins” to make it easier to talk with others to help find our own way.
+Callahan noted in 1995: “The meaning of death is…relegated to the privacy of religious beliefs or, in their absence, whatever personal resources people can bring to

 This is when those who offer counseling can help you tap into your own resources.
 The purpose of counseling is not to say, “I have this great belief system to give you,” but rather to assist people in sorting out their own beliefs that can help.
 Viktor Frankl wrote: “The psychiatrist cannot show the patient what that meaning is, but he may well show him that there is a meaning, and that it remains meaningful under any condition.”
 It is a personal journey, and a true helper is not one who asks you to change your beliefs, but rather one who says, “I’m here to help you find your own meaning.”